jtclemm/lammps/doc/src/pair_gran.rst

 All the granular pair styles are part of the GRANULAR package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

+The the gran/hertz/history/bpm pair styles is also part of the BPM package.
+It is only enabled if LAMMPS was also built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 These pair styles require that atoms store torque and angular velocity (omega) as defined by the :doc:`atom_style <atom_style>`.
 They also